stefs92/AlphaGomoku/Midway.md

 The most important task going forward is to speed up the self-play process by removing inefficiencies in our code and using parallel processing.
 Learning more about Cuda library seems like a good place to start.

 Something else to explore is experimenting with discounted state values for states that are far removed from the end of the game.
 Authors of AlphaGo assigned +1 to every state in the winning game and -1 to every losing state; however, due to their immense computational power, they were able to generate huge training datasets.
-With our more limited resources, it may be more
+With our more limited resources, however, this may not be the best way to go.
+Something else to consider if we are unable to achieve significant speedups is doing away with the "policy network" entirely and focusing on just the values.